How do I register to vote or update my registration information?

 An agreement under this subsection shall be valid for as long as the nonpublic building is used as a voting place.

-(c) Notice About Buffer Zone. – No later than 30 days before each election, the county board of elections shall make available to the public the following information concerning each voting place:
+(d) Notice About Buffer Zone and Area for Election-Related Activity. – No later than 30 days before each election, the county board of elections shall make available to the public the following information concerning each voting place:

 (1) The door from which the buffer zone is measured.